simonnickel/FB13310835-SwiftUImacOSListHighlight/README.md

 #  FB13310835 - SwiftUI macOS: Highlighted row in a list should be available.

+## Response from Apple

+The environment value backgroundProminence (https://developer.apple.com/documentation/swiftui/environmentvalues/backgroundprominence) should be used to change color accordingly instead of relying on the selection value.

+Provided example is in ContentReviewResponse.swift

 ## Scenario

 There is a selectable list, which has some design adjustments based on the selected state.